Bankruptcy Chapter 13 – FAQ

 Whether married couples should file a joint petition or a single one depends on various factors: type of property, the amount of community debt involved, and how the property is held (e.g., community, joint tenancy, or an estate-by-the entirety).

 If you are legally separated, have divided your property, and taken care of all the financial considerations, your best option may be to have your spouse go it alone.
-If all the debts were incurred before you were married, there is no point in having you both file.
+If you incurred the debts before you were married, there is no point in having you both file.

 However, the bankruptcy court takes a dim view if the non-bankrupt spouse is merely holding the property or has received the property from the bankrupt spouse within one year of filing bankruptcy.
-In this case, this transaction is considered fraudulent, and the property will be turned over to the bankruptcy trustee.
+In this case, this transaction is considered fraudulent, and your property is turned over to the bankruptcy trustee.